pbarber/ni-covid-tweets/README.md

 This repository holds the source code for [an unofficial Twitter bot](https://twitter.com/ni_covid19_data) which summarises and posts data about COVID-19 in Northern Ireland (NI).
 The bot posts:

 * daily updates on vaccinations
-* daily updates on tests
+* daily updates on tests and cases
-* weekly updates R number estimates
+* weekly updates on R number estimates
+* weekly updates on NISRA deaths statistics
+* occasional interesting charts

 ## Vaccinations

-Vaccinations data is taken from either [HSCNI](https://covid-19.hscni.net/) or [PHE](https://coronavirus.data.gov.uk/), whichever posts first (generally HSCNI but both processes are manual so there is some variability).
+Vaccinations data is taken from either [HSCNI](https://covid-19.hscni.net/) or [PHE](https://coronavirus.data.gov.uk/), whichever posts first (generally HSCNI but both processes seem to be manual so there is some variability).

 HSCNI data is scraped from the front page of the website, PHE data is taken from the [API](https://coronavirus.data.gov.uk/details/download).
 PHE API fields used are: